 The Biomedical Advisory Committee is advisory to the Director of BGS.
 It is chaired by the BGS Director and composed of the chairpersons of the BGS graduate groups, including the affiliated groups in Biology and Bioengineering.
 (BGS’ largest graduate group, CAMB, has three representatives.)
-The Directors of the two Combined Degree Programs and a representative from both the Wistar Institute and the Fox Chase Cancer Center also serve on the committee, as do two faculty members who represent BGS on the University's Graduate Council of Facilities.
+The Directors of the two Combined Degree Programs and a representative from the Wistar Institute also serve on the committee, as do two faculty members who represent BGS on the University's Graduate Council of Facilities.
 The committee meets regularly (usually monthly) throughout the academic year.

 This committee consists of a representative from each graduate group, usually the chair of the group’s admissions committee.
 It meets approximately six times each year between January and April to review and rank all applicants to the BGS graduate groups who have been interviewed and nominated for acceptance.